brajeshwar/brajeshwar.github.io/_posts/2011/2011-07-22-all-that-you-need-to-know-about-carrier-ethernet.md

----
-layout: post
-title: What you need to know about Carrier Ethernet
+# What you need to know about Carrier Ethernet
----

 A changing economy cannot always witness a constant growth in any sector.
 Very few industries have taken a strong place in the market and stood the tests of time.
 Industry analysts are predicting a great future in - <a href="http://searchtelecom.techtarget.com/definition/Carrier-Ethernet">Carrier Ethernet</a>.